Job support if you have special educational needs or a disability

 Get help finding and staying in work if you have a disability or health condition.

-Get specialist advice
+How specialist advice can help

 - understand your legal rights at work

-- get support to reach your career goals
+- reach your career goals

 - explore your options

 - find funding and support like Access to Work

 - access professionals like mentors, advocates and disability adviser

 Many UK employers are committing to create more inclusive workplaces through Disability Confident.

 As a recent student or university graduate, you can get:

 - help finding jobs, internships and graduate schemes for people with disabilities